4k3ph4l0s/dlrg-results-to-csv/README.md

 This tool extracts information from an image of tabular ([JAuswertung](https://github.com/dennisfabri/JAuswertung)) competition results and dumps it into a CSV file.

 The accuracy depends on the quality of the image.
 If the images stem from text-based PDFs or similar, it is highly accurate.
-If the images stem from image-based PDFs of bad quality, scans, photos etc., it is less accurate.
+If the images stem from image-based PDFs of bad quality, scans, photos of printouts etc., the output should be thoroughly checked.

 ## How it works.